raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### the set of all finite subsets of a denumerable

 The set of all finite products of a denumerable is interesting for several reasons.
 One of them is that the set of all finite products of a denumerable is a superset of the set of all finite subsets of a denumerable.
-Intuitively, it would sem that if we know that if we can enumerate the finite products of a denumerable, then the set of all finite subsets of a denumerable must also be enumerable.
+Intuitively, it would seem that if we know that if we can enumerate the finite products of a denumerable, then the set of all finite subsets of a denumerable must also be enumerable.

 The direct way to establish this is to write the enumeration we want.
 Let's start by establishing our requirement.